dendory/scripts/README.md

 This script will check a web page every 10 secs and show you a message box should it become unavailable or return an error message.

 ### make-random-ad-users.ps1
-Uses a web API to get random names, emails, addresses and so on then makes AD users
+Uses a web API to get random names, emails, addresses and so on then makes AD users.

+### make-random-users.py
+Uses a web API to create random users on a Linux system.